wp-plugins/robo-gallery/readme.txt

 In gallery admin section you can define amount of the images for the first load and after click on load more button.
 Load more it's such google gallery style pagination functionality which make you able to limit amount of the images for the first load

+= How to flip uploaded gallery image? =

+When you open gallery images manager you'll find there image edit mode where you can flip source image

 = How to define custom ALT for gallery image? =

 When you open gallery images manager you can define alt for every gallery image there